 Beginning in 2014, this half-day conference, coupled with our Resident Graduation Symposium, highlights presentations by our Resident and Fellow Alumni.
 The symposium features a Clinical Challenges panel comprised of alumni and current faculty, a keynote speaker discussing what they would have done differently in their first years after graduation and three additional alumni who discuss their worst cases since graduation and how they solved them.
 The 2017 symposium was held on Friday, June 16th in the UC Davis Medical Education Building.
 For information from the 2017 symposium, please see our graduation symposium flyer (PDF).

 Held on Tuesdays at 12:00pm in the Center for Health Technology, the seminar provides an opportunity for faculty, graduate students, residents and medical students to discuss research activities and ideas.
 The June 12th, 2018 seminar will be presented by Matthew Settles, Ph.D., Director, Bioinformatics Core, UC Davis Genome Center.
 Please check back for more information.

 This one-day program is designed for primary care providers, family practice physicians, internal medicine specialists, generalists / hospitalists, rheumatologists, physiatrists, spine surgeons, pain management specialists and all associated staff, such as physical therapists, nurse practitioners, occupational therapists and others.
-Coming in March 2017.
+Please check back for more information.

 One of the best comprehensive reviews and updates of orthopaedic problems and their complications in the country, this unique six-day course emphasizes an anatomical approach, starting at the fingers and ending at the toes.
 It is of particular interest to family and emergency physicians, pediatricians and internists who need practical information.
 Held at Stanford Sierra Camp, Fallen Leaf Lake in South Lake Tahoe, California, the conference is co-sponsored by UC Davis Health's Department of Orthopaedic Surgery and Office of Continuing Medical Education.
 Please click here for more information.